-- Connect the Smart charger to the battery. - The indicator lamp on the smart charger will light up when the battery is charging.
+- Connect the Smart charger to the PB1 DC input jack. - Connect the MIDI battery to the PB1 Controller jack. - The indicator lamp on the smart charger will light up when the battery is charging.
 The light will turn off when the battery is charged.